JamesSo1/ResumeParser/README.md

 ## Video Walkthrough

-Here's a quick demo of this app in action.
-In the demo, notice that docx files are rejected since this app only accepts PDF files.
+Here's a link to a quick demo of this app in action.
+In this demo, notice that docx files are rejected since this app only accepts PDF files.
 Also notice that multiple search terms can be used at once given that a comma is placed between the various search terms.

   <a href="https://www.loom.com/share/c8ae6647ff2c4342ac331617d6c918ee">
       <img style="max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/c8ae6647ff2c4342ac331617d6c918ee-with-play.gif">